StockNews.com Initiates Coverage on Great Ajax (NYSE:AJX)

-StockNews.com started coverage on shares of Great Ajax (NYSE:AJX – Free Report) in a research report report published on Tuesday morning.
-The brokerage issued a sell rating on the real estate investment trust’s stock.
+Stock analysts at StockNews.com initiated coverage on shares of Great Ajax (NYSE:AJX – Get Free Report) in a research report issued to clients and investors on Wednesday.
+The brokerage set a “sell” rating on the real estate investment trust’s stock.

-A number of other research analysts have also issued reports on AJX.
-B. Riley reduced their target price on shares of Great Ajax from $12.00 to $10.00 in a research note on Thursday, June 1st.
-Raymond James lowered shares of Great Ajax from an outperform rating to a market perform rating in a research note on Wednesday, July 5th.
-JMP Securities reaffirmed a market outperform rating and issued a $9.00 price target on shares of Great Ajax in a research note on Friday, July 21st.
-Finally, Piper Sandler cut their target price on shares of Great Ajax from $11.00 to $10.00 in a research note on Monday, May 8th.
-One research analyst has rated the stock with a sell rating, one has assigned a hold rating and two have issued a buy rating to the company’s stock.
-According to MarketBeat.com, the company currently has an average rating of Hold and an average price target of $9.88.
+AJX has been the topic of a number of other reports.
+Piper Sandler dropped their price objective on Great Ajax from $11.00 to $10.00 in a research note on Monday, May 8th.
+JMP Securities reiterated a “market outperform” rating and issued a $9.00 price objective on shares of Great Ajax in a research note on Friday, July 21st.
+Raymond James downgraded Great Ajax from an “outperform” rating to a “market perform” rating in a research report on Wednesday, July 5th.
+Finally, B. Riley decreased their target price on Great Ajax from $12.00 to $10.00 in a research report on Thursday, June 1st.
+One investment analyst has rated the stock with a sell rating, one has assigned a hold rating and two have issued a buy rating to the company’s stock.
+According to MarketBeat, the company has an average rating of “Hold” and an average price target of $9.88.

 About Great Ajax